Package mars.mips.hardware

 exceptionHandlerAddress

 public final int exceptionHandlerAddressThe location of the default exception handler.
 Execution jumps to this address whenever an exception, interrupt, or trap occurs.
-(Derived from theExceptionHandler
+(Derived from theExceptionHandlerproperty.) -

 initialGlobalPointer

-public final int initialGlobalPointerThe initial value of the global pointer ($gp
+public final int initialGlobalPointerThe initial value of the global pointer ($gp).
+(Derived from theGlobalPointerproperty.) -

 initialStackPointer

-).
+public final int initialStackPointerThe initial value of the stack pointer ($sp).
 This serves as the starting point for the runtime stack, which grows downward.
-Typically, this is the last word-aligned address indynamicRange
+Typically, this is the last word-aligned address indynamicRange.
+(Derived from theStackPointerproperty.) -

 ranges

 Array containing all memory ranges.
-Ordering is consistent withRANGE_DESCRIPTIONS
+Ordering is consistent withRANGE_DESCRIPTIONS. -

 locations

 public final int[] locationsArray containing all memory locations.
-Ordering is consistent withLOCATION_DESCRIPTIONS
+Ordering is consistent withLOCATION_DESCRIPTIONS.

 -